-- Since 1 July 2007, withdrawals and pensions from super are tax free for those over 60. - Death benefits paid to non-dependants however may attract tax. - A condition of release must still be satisfied in order to withdraw your money from super before 65. - Preservation age for super is still 55, which means super can be accessed from age 55 (if born prior to 1/7/1960), however, between 55 & 60, tax is payable on withdrawals and pensions.
+- Since 1 July 2007, withdrawals and pensions from super are tax free for those over 60 (with the exception now of Transition to Retirement Income Streams). - However, death benefits paid to non-dependants may attract tax. - A condition of release must still be satisfied in order to withdraw your money from super before 65 - Preservation age for super is currently 60, unless you were born before 1 July 1964 where a slightly lower threshold applies.